TouK/nussknacker/docs/scenarios_authoring/Intro.md

 ## Intended audience

 This document is intended for those who will use Nussknacker Designer to configure processing scenarios.
-Nussknacker is a low-code platform; prior knowledge of SQL, JSON and concepts like variables and data types will help to master authoring of the stream processing scenarios in Nussknacker.
+Nussknacker is a low-code platform; prior knowledge of SQL, JSON and concepts like variables and data types will help master authoring of the stream processing scenarios in Nussknacker.

 **Please try [Quickstart](/quickstart/demo) to quickly understand how to move around Nussknacker Designer, create a simple scenario and see SpEL in action.**